SJSURoboticsTeam/urc-control_systems-2019/README.md

 ### Setting Up ESP Loader ###

 ##### For Linux #####
 1. Install the required package to compile with esp-idf.
 Terminal command: `sudo apt-get install git wget make libncurses-dev flex bison gperf python python-serial`
 **Note:** one or more of these packages may fail to install.
 Should that happen, perform a `sudo apt-get update` and try again.

 2. Set your PATH variables in .profile to add paths to the esp-idf and the xtensa toolchain.
 The .profile file is hidden in the Home directory and can be found by pressing ctrl+h when in Home.
-In the command line you can find the file by using the following commands:
+In the terminal you can find the file by using the following commands:
 `cd ~`
 `ls -a`
 **The lines to add are:**